-Friends, how this church does life together is evangelism.
-It's not a substitute for speaking the good news, but it actually shows the good news in ways even a hostile world can't miss.
+Friends, how we do life together as a church is evangelism.
+It's certainly not a substitute for speaking the good news, but it actually shows the good news in ways even a hostile world can't miss.

 Do we ever hurt each other in this church?
 Do we ever sin against one another?
-You know we do, just like we did to Jesus.
+You know we do, just like we did (and still do) to Jesus.
 And He says, by this all men will know.
 By what?
 By precisely how we respond to a brother who is selfish towards us, or even betrays us, by our commitment to do as He did, to do what's right for the glory of God, no matter what's been done to us, for that's what it means to love one another.

+Love is the choice to do what's right towards another, to do what's in their best interest.
 You say, "But that's so hard to do!"
 And you're right.
 In fact...

 2. How we treat each other exposes our need for grace.
-Grace.
 God's unmerited help and favor.
 That's what we need if we're going to love one another as our Savior has loved us.
 And that's what we have.

-You say, "I don't see any mention of grace in this text."
+You say, "I don't see any mention of grace in this passage."
 I do.
 Oh, not the word, but just look at the next two chapters.
 Jesus' teaching in the upper room doesn't end in chapter 13.
 He's just getting started, and if I can summarize the next two chapters with a sentence, it goes like this...